KevinMarquette/kevinmarquette.github.io/_posts/2017-05-05-PowerShell-TypeExtension-DSL-part-4.md

 In my post about [PSCustomObjects](https://kevinmarquette.github.io/2016-10-28-powershell-everything-you-wanted-to-know-about-pscustomobject/?utm_source=blog&utm_medium=blog&utm_content=PSTypeExtension), I quickly mention the use of [Update-TypeData](https://kevinmarquette.github.io/2016-10-28-powershell-everything-you-wanted-to-know-about-pscustomobject/?utm_source=blog&utm_medium=blog&utm_content=PSTypeExtension#update-typedata-with-defaultpropertyset).
 I think I can use that as a starting point.

-The first thing I am going to do is walk that example and do each of those by hand.
+The first thing I am going to do is walk that example DSL and do each of those by hand.
+I need to know how to do it in PowerShell before I get clever with it.

 ## Add script method